2018 Ford Fiesta Titanium 1.5 TDCI (manual)

 Emergency assist – Should you have a crash which is bad enough to deploy the airbags then the car can automatically call for an ambulance.
 It can give them a distress message, your location and activate the hands-free speaker.
 Every second counts after an accident and this could save your life.
 We can’t try this on driving lessons but I think it’s a great feature.

 Paul – Last but not least, I’ll be there to guide you through your driving lessons just like I have with hundreds of pupils.
-You can learn more about me here
+There’s no point in having a great Driving lesson car without a great driving instructor.
+You can learn more about Paul and 1stDrive here.

 You can find out more about the Ford Fiesta at Ford.co.uk/fiesta (opens in new tab)